Not all marriages begin with “Will you marry me ?”.

 You are bigger and better than this, many great children have been raised by single moms and from the much, I have seen, most of these single moms eventually get married to men that really love them.

-So my dearest readers, on this Mother’s Day Eve, and the eve to the last day of the first quarter of the year, I just beg that it may be a time to allow some relationships die.
+So my dearest readers, we are now in the last three months of the year and it is never too late to make the right decision.
+I just beg that it may be a time to allow some relationships die.
 Yes, you got pregnant but you are not the first and certainly will not be the last.
 As your pregnancy begins to show, you will discover the power of eyes talking more than words as people look at you.
 Not to worry, you have made the right decision not to abort your baby so please keep your head high up.
 Do not add another mistake to one already.